TanshYdash/PinkamenaHUD/README.md

 # PinkamenaHUD
 //STILL AN WORK IN PROGRESS//

-This HUD its made from Scratch.
+This HUD its an heavy modification of ToonHUD.

 PinkamenaHUD is an Custom HUD for Team Fortress 2, Heavily inspired by My Little Pony.